-Kremlin ponders next moves after being hit by US sanctions
+Russia to expel 10 US diplomats in response to Washington

 “Russia’s consent would be interpreted as a reflection of its desire to soften the sanctions, allowing the U.S. to secure a dominant position at the meeting, while our refusal to meet would be a convenient pretext for more punitive measures,” Kosachev wrote on Facebook.

-He argued that Russia should retaliate quickly and not rush to accept Biden’s summit offer.
+He argued that Russia should not rush to accept Biden’s summit offer.

 “Revenge is a dish best served cold,” Kosachev wrote.
 “I believe the saying is quite adaptable to a situation when we talk not about revenge but a due answer to aggressive action by an opponent.”